Barnham, West Sussex: Amenities

 The parish church, dedicated to St Mary, was given to the Abbey of Lessay in Normandy in 1105 and later passed to Boxgrove Priory.
 There is an elaborate carved rectangular font of Sussex marble.
 The white wooden tower was once regarded as an important aid to shipping in the English Channel.
+There are places of worship for Roman Catholics and Methodists.

 A pub remains in Barnham, the Murrell Arms - originally a farmhouse, built in 1750, and licensed since 1866.

 Another public house served the village from the early 20th century until 2010: The Barnham Bridge Inn which closed when the brewery was taken into administration.
 In July 2014, work commenced to turn the premises into a supermarket.

 Barnham Windmill is on the South-Eastern boundary of the village on the road to Yapton.
 The present windmill was built in 1829 and has undergone start-and-stop restoration for over a decade, although there seems to have been little work done since 2007.
 The windmill used to be accessible through the adjacent tea rooms, but when the tea rooms closed in 2005, so did access to the mill.
 In August 2009, work began to turn the tea rooms and adjacent property into five dwellings, with the provisional development plans stating that the windmill would be turned into a '4/5 bedroom house'.

 Part of the Portsmouth-Arundel Canal (opened in 1823 but now disused and filled in) is visible to the SE of the village, including remains of the locks and pivots used for the locking mechanisms.